sandialabs/pecos/documentation/qc_tests.rst

           metadata : pandas Series
               Metadata stores additional information about the test for the current data point.
               Metadata generally contains one value for each column in pm.data.
-Metadata is collected into a pandas DataFrame with one row per time index and is returned by ''check_custom_streaming''.
+Metadata is collected into a pandas DataFrame with one row per time index that was included in the quality control test (omits the history window) and is returned by ''check_custom_streaming''.
           """